The Most Beautiful Beaches of the Cook Islands

 Whale Watching (July–October)

-From July to October, humpback whales migrate past Rarotonga.
-You can spot them from Black Rock Beach or join a boat tour for a closer look.
-Therefore, many visitors plan trips around the season.
+From July to October, humpback whales migrate through nearby waters.
+Visitors sometimes spot them from shore at places like Black Rock Beach.
+As a result, many travelers plan trips during whale season.

 Off-Road Buggy Tour